Sekiro4321/MusicMixer/README.md

 # MusicMixer
-A simple offline music player for free
+A simple offline music player made using pygame library.
+Can be operated by CLI.